Bipolar Disorder and ADHD Treatment Center

 Other Symptoms of Co-occurring Bipolar Disorder and ADHD

-When you develop co-occurring bipolar disorder and ADHD, you experience manic episodes as part of bipolar disorder.
+When develop co-occurring bipolar disorder and ADHD, you experience manic episodes as part of bipolar disorder.
 It includes symptoms like elevated mood and an inflated sense of self.
-You’ll also exhibit symptoms of a major depressive episode, such as low mood, lack of interest in activities you previously enjoyed, fatigue, feelings of hopelessness, and thoughts of death.
+Also exhibit symptoms of a major depressive episode, such as low mood, lack of interest in activities you previously enjoyed, fatigue, feelings of hopelessness, and thoughts of death.

 Treatment For Bipolar Disorder and ADHD